openfoodfoundation/ofn-install/README.md

 Ansible needs at least one user created on the system so that it can run and install software as that user.
 You specify the user name and password user in your `vars.yml` file.
 (On Ubuntu systems, it is standard practice to create a user named "ubuntu" for this purpose.)

-On DigitalOcean servers and any system where there is no default user set up, you will need to run the 'user.yml'playbook.
+On DigitalOcean servers and any system where there is no default user set up, you will need to run the 'user.yml' playbook.

 `ansible-playbook user.yml -f 10 -vvvv`